jdrouet/joule/readme.md

 # build it
 cargo build --release
 # use it
+sudo ./target/release/joule snapshot path/to/first-snapshot.json
-sudo ./target/release/joule make real-music
+sudo ./target/release/joule snapshot path/to/second-snapshot.json
+./target/release/joule compare path/to/first-snapshot.json path/to/second-snapshot.json
 ```

-You need to be a super user to execute that command, to access the powercap files.
+You need to be a super user to execute the `snapshot` command, to access the powercap files.

 ## More information